-Sometimes there are information boards at road crossings, but quite often we only discover that the track we are on is an old railway line when we notice a cutting, a metal bridge, a tunnel or a station building (transformed into a house), and realise that the gradient has been unnaturally even.
+Sometimes there are information boards at road crossings, but quite often we only recognise that we are on an old railway line when we notice a cutting, a metal bridge, a tunnel or a station building (transformed into a house), and realise that the gradient has been unnaturally even.

 Like canal walking, railway walking has much to recommend it – flatness, directness, pleasant scenery – but it can get rather dull after a day or so, lacking the kinds of challenges that keep the walker interested.
 For that reason, the railway walks that follow are all short, the longest being only three days.

 Just as the railways put paid to the canals as a commercial proposition, so the roads took over from the railways, leaving both these older networks to sink into obscurity.
-It is only the influx of tourists and travellers that has given them a second life.
+It is only the recent influx of tourists and travellers to France that has given them a second life.

 The individual maps of these walks show accommodation icons for each night.
 By zooming in on a particular icon you can see the precise location of the establishment where we stayed.

 Railway walks that we have done:

 Olargues to Mazamet (in Languedoc) (3 days)

 Apart from the walks listed above, we have also had brief encounters with the following disused railway lines: